dave-honig/Boardgames_Excel_Project/README.md

 5. The new sheet was renamed to "Game Mechanics".
 6. The "Count_Mechanic" explicit measure was created: `Count_Top_Game_Mechanics:=COUNT(Top_Games_Mechanics[Top_Game_Mechanics])`
 7. To know how many game mechanics are available, a distinct measure was created: `Distinct_Top_Game_Mechanics:=DISTINCTCOUNT(Top_Games_Mechanics[Top_Game_Mechanics])`
-8. A percentage measure was added to know how often each mechanic is used compared to the usage of all mechanics:  with the formula:
+8. A percentage measure was added to know how often each mechanic is used compared to the usage of all mechanics:
 ```
 Percent_of_Mechanic_to_all_mechanics:=DIVIDE(
 	 COUNT([Top_Game_Mechanics]),